-NOTE: Mobile phones are not permitted in the examination rooms.
-Students found in possession of a mobile phone in an examination room may be expelled from the University.
+NOTE: Mobile phones or other unauthorised electronic devices are not permitted in the examination rooms.
+Students found in possession of a mobile phone or other unauthorised electronic devices in an examination room may be expelled from the University.

 Student Conduct in Examinations